A typography master course that doubles as an interactive visual reference that helps you achieve flawless type on every design project

-As a designer, you’ve heard quotes like these before and you fully realize the importance of good typography.
-You’ve probably read a book or two about typography and skimmed through hundreds of random online articles.
+As a designer, you’ve probably read a book or two about typography and skimmed through hundreds of random online articles.
 Maybe you even took a class back in college.
-But how confident are you that you actually remember all of the complex typography rules and best practices you’ve learned over the years?
+But how confident are you that you actually remember everything you’ve learned over the years?

-To deal with this issue in the past, I’ve always referenced a scattered mess of sources: a few go-to books on my bookshelf, a Google doc full of random typography tips I’ve learned, a massive collection of bookmarked articles and web resources, and finally, a mental list of type rules floating around inside my head.
-On every design project, I would browse through these sources and hope that I was remembering all the key tenets of creating beautiful and functional typography.
-I would end up overlooking things that I had learned years ago (and instead focus on using pretty typefaces and colors).
-My typography suffered.
-This common problem is probably why the web is still plagued by poor type, even in the year 2017 when designers should know better.
+To deal with this issue in the past, I’ve always referenced a scattered mess of different sources—a handful of trusty typography books sitting on my bookshelf, a Google doc full of notes I’ve written down, a massive collection of bookmarked blog posts and a mental list of typography tips floating around inside my head.

+When working against a deadline on a design project, I would always struggle with recalling and sorting through this vast repository of knowledge.
+I would end up overlooking things that I had learned years ago and my typography suffered.
+This problem is extremely common—it’s why the web is still plagued by poor type, even in the year 2024 when designers should know better.

-What I really needed was a single, definitive resource that covered everything about typography—from punctuation rules to pairing typefaces.
-Something that I could quickly review against on every project.
+What I really needed was a single, definitive resource that covered everything about typography—from pairing typefaces to punctuation rules.
+Something that was always up-to-date and never went obsolete like a book.
+Something that I could quickly review against on every design project.
 Nothing like that existed, so I set out to create it…

-I ordered a stack of typography books from Amazon and re-read the handful of books already on my shelf.
-I took meticulous notes on every piece of practical advice I could find.
-As it’s not possible for printed books to keep up with the latest in web typography, I hit up Google and did a search on everything related to setting type on screens.
+I ordered a stack of typography books from Amazon and re-read the books I already owned.
+I took meticulous notes, writing down every piece of practical advice I could find.
+I hit up Google and did a search on everything related to setting type on screens.
 I added over two hundred articles to a spreadsheet and individually reviewed each one.
-I added additional notes incorporating every tip and trick I’ve learned from reviewing hundreds of typographic designs on Typewolf over the past three years.
+I added in additional notes compiling every tip and trick I’ve learned from reviewing hundreds of designs on Typewolf over the past five years.

 The end result is the Flawless Typography Checklist.
-Over a year in the making, it’s the biggest project I’ve ever worked on in my entire life.
-It consolidates absolutely everything there is to know about typography in one place.
-It’s the most comprehensive resource on typography available—online or in print.
-Read it straight through as a complete master course or use it as a tool on every design project to guarantee your typography will always be flawless.
+Over a year in the making, it consolidates absolutely everything you need to know about typography into a concise and digestible format.
+It covers typeface pairing, design and branding tips, body text best practices, legibility and readability, layout and hierarchy, punctuation rules, implementing OpenType features to get print-like typography on the web and much, much more.
+Read it straight through as a complete typography master course and then continue to use the checklist as a tool on every design project to ensure your typography will always be flawless.

 If you are at all interested or concerned with typography, you need this: https://t.co/srITRV10fK Not cheap, but money well spent— erik spiekermann (@espiekermann) January 4, 2017